Facts and links about the U.S. women’s soccer team’s lawsuit against U.S. Soccer.

 EQUAL PAY ELSEWHERE

 Various Olympic sports pay equally.
 (See Canadian curling.)
 I don’t know of any women’s sports team that is paid as well as its men’s counterpart.
-USA Basketball, which to my knowledge doesn’t pay players at all, is
+(Unless, of course, the number is $0.)

 The “equal pay” deals in Australia and Norway pay equally in many aspects but not in the prize money for World Cups and other tournaments, where the federations offer an equal percentage of the bonus money.
 In Australia, which pays better than Norway across the board, this arrangement would give the U.S. women $2m for their 2019 World Cup victory, less than they actually received and far less than the roughly $26m they say they’d be due if they played under the MNT’s CBA.